erjank/teaching/live.md

 [^1]: You will often be reduced to 60-70 columns and 20-30 rows, which
       basically means that you're using a 21st Century supercomputer to emulate an early-1980s VT100 terminal.

+[^2]: Looking at the screen for a few seconds can help lower your
+      anxiety levels, since it gives you a brief break from being looked at by all… those… eyes…

 ----